-- · Sit casualty down - · If conscious, give them a sugary drink, chocolate, or other sugary food - · If there is an improvement, offer more to eat or drink.
+- Sit casualty down - If conscious, give them a sugary drink, or other sugary food such a Jelly Babies or 3 dextrose tablets (ages 5 - 10)

+- If there is an improvement, offer more to eat or drink.
 Help the casualty to find their glucose testing kit to check their level.
-Advise them to rest and see their doctor as soon as possible. - · If consciousness is impaired, do not give them anything to eat or drink.
+Advise them to rest and see their doctor as soon as possible. - If consciousness is impaired, do not give them anything to eat or drink.
 Dial 999 for an ambulance